vuminhkh/tosca-runtime/README.md

 Tosca Runtime compiles and generates deployable code for your archive through 3 steps:

-* Syntax analyzer: from tosca code, create syntax tree, after this step, the tosca recipe has valid syntax.
+* Syntax analyzer: from tosca code, parse and create syntax tree, after this step, the tosca recipe has valid syntax.
 * Semantic analyzer: from the syntax tree, perform semantic analysis to detect incoherence in the syntax tree (for example: derived from a type which do not exist, property value do not follow its type and constraint etc ...).
 * Code generator: generate code to deploy the tosca recipe.

 Usage: